 Spring isn’t quite here but I am certainly ready for it!
 I have faith that only a couple of more weeks and Spring will be here to stay.
 I can’t wait to see my first daffodil blooming and my homemade birdseed wreath hanging!

-4 cups of wild bird seed
+- 4 cups of wild bird seed

-1/2 cup of warm water
+- 1/2 cup of warm water

-1 envelope of Knox gelatin
+- 1 envelope of Knox gelatin

-3/4 a cup of flour
+- 3/4 a cup of flour

-3 Tblsp. light corn syrup
+- 3 Tbsp. light corn syrup

 1. Spray your bundt pan with nonstick spray.